cacodemonkey/ProjectUniversum/README.md

 - XP is unaffected by Gameplay Option selections.
 - Exiting menus is slightly faster.
 - Weapons can be used with the scanner open.
-## Feedback/Discussion
-Let me know if you have any questions or feedback in the comments.
-You can also [join the Discord](https://discord.gg/YQHjkGd89x) and check out the Universum Project channels.
 ## Technical Data
 The list is designed for and tested on the latest Steam version of Starfield (1.16.244.0 - June 11 2026).